circuitar/Nanoshield_LoadCell/README.rst

 The following examples_ are provided:

 * ReadWeight_ shows how to do a simple weight measurement using a load cell.
+* LcdDigitalWeightScale_ a digital weight scale using a load cell and an LCD display.
 * MultiWeight_ shows how to read more than one weight using multiple load cells.
 * ReadRawValue_ reads the raw 20-bit integer value from the ADS1230 IC.
 * ReadWeightNoAveraging_ reads weight without averaging (default is to average the last 10 samples).